-Florida Nonprofits hosts “How to Start a Nonprofit” the first Friday of each month.
+Florida Nonprofits hosts “How to Start a Nonprofit Organization” the first Friday of each month.

-The purpose of this course is to provide the information you need to know before launching a nonprofit organization.
-Find out what you have to do, when incorporating your nonprofit, if you want to collect charitable donations.
-Also covered is how to do IRS and State of Florida filing, which is also applicable for those nonprofits that are up and running, but need further guidance.
-The class is devoted to helping you start a nonprofit organization and will also discuss the eleven areas of nonprofit management to master for success.
+The purpose of this course is to provide the information you need to know before launching a nonprofit organization, including 32 points to consider before becoming a nonprofit, which can identify the type of nonprofit that best fits and clarify your needs.
+Learn the requirements, when incorporating your nonprofit, if you want to collect charitable donations.
+Also covered is IRS and State of Florida filing, which is also applicable for those nonprofits that are up and running, but need further guidance.
+The class is devoted to helping you start a nonprofit organization and will also discuss the 11 areas of nonprofit management to master for success.

 Classes are held the first Friday of each month from 10:00 am to approximately 11:30 am (times are flexible if needed to accommodate your schedule).
 Classes may also be taken remotely upon request.
 Bring the information on your start-up organization for discussion.
 The duration of the class is approximately 1.5 hours.
 Space is limited to three organizations per session, so register now!

 You must be a member because we know you can’t learn everything in one and half hours, however, as a member you can use our resources and ask as many questions as you like for a whole year.
 The cost of the program is $275, which includes a one-year membership.
 The cost for members is $125.

 Consulting is available upon request.
 Contact: Marina Pavlov at firstname.lastname@example.org or 305.557.1764

 February 1: How to Start a Nonprofit

 March 1: How to Start a Nonprofit